 Satellite trigger points associated with the extensor indicis muscle:

 Help with Extensor Indicis Muscle Injury and Pain

 Cold Therapy Gel Back of the Wrist, Hand, and Finger

-Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relief for new injuries and is great as a maintenance treatment for overuse injuries.
-Cold therapy should be used for new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
+Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relieve for new injuries and is great as a maintenance treatment for overuse and repetitive use injuries such as tennis elbow.
+Cold therapy should be used on new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
-If you have recently injured the extensor indicis muscle or have unexplained pain that has just started in the wrist and hand that extends into the first finger, use Biofreeze.
 Rub the gel into the back of the forearm down to the wrist, back of the hand and into the first finger.